 Qualifying doesn’t just stop there.
 Not only does it ensure that you’re pitching to more promising leads, but it also attracts new prospects.
 Sharing your qualification process with your clients shows an honest and transparent business practice, and gives them confidence from the outset.
 After all, the search for the perfect fit between client and consultant will benefit all sides if conducted earnestly.

-7. Expand Your Reach
+7. Grow Your Pipeline

 Today, you can use technology to sell yourself by expanding your reach.
 By using an online consulting job marketplace, you can let potential clients know that you are available for work, which saves you time and helps you build a pipeline of projects.
 By creating a professional profile in an online consulting job marketplace, hiring managers looking for independent talent can find you, learn about your skills and expertise and reach out to you regarding projects that may be a good fit for you.
 One great place to start is MBO’s marketplace where you can find projects with top companies in a variety of industries.